marc-jones/phd_thesis/content/09_appendix_b/appendix_b.md

 *VIL1* shows only a slight decrease in expression during the vernalization period, with relatively constant expression after the cold (Figure \ref{figure:3xx:vil1}).
 This is the case in both varieties, with the magnitude of expression of both copies being very similar in both the winter and the spring.
-The A7b copy is expressed in both the apex and the leaf, while the C7b copy is only detected in the apex, suggesting potential tissue specific expression of the copies.
+The A7b copy is expressed in both the apex and the leaf, while the C7b copy is only detected in the apex, suggesting potential tissue-specific expression of the copies.
 The expression patterns of *BnVIL1* deviate from that of *VIL1* in Arabidopsis, in that the expression was found to increase during short day growth[@sung_phd_2006].
 However, the expression in both leaf and apex is consistent with results from the model species[@greb_phd_2007].